vxhl/365DaysOfData/README.md

 ```
 ![differencing](https://github.com/vxhl/365Days_MachineLearning_DeepLearning/blob/main/Images/differencing.png)

-### Decomposition:
+## 📌Day 17: ⏳ Going in-depth with Time-Series Forecasting #05 ⌛
+### Decomposition on a Time Series Dataset:
 Time Series decomposition involves thinking of a series as a combination of level, trend, seasonality and noise components.

-This is used to inform forecastig models on our problem.
+This is used to inform forecasting models on our problem.
 It provides a structured way of thinking about a time series both generally in terms of modelling complexity and specifically in terms of how to best capture each of these components in a given model.

+Each of these components are something we may need to think about and address during data preparation, model selection and tuning.
+We may address it explicitly in terms of modeling the trend and subtracting it from our data, or implicitly by providing enough history for an algorithm to model a trend if it may exist.

+However we may not be able to break down our model as an additive or multiplicative model.
+Real-world problems are noisy and may have both additive and multiplicative components.
+There may be non-repeating cycles mixed in with repeating seasonal trends.

 The statsmodels library provides an implementation of the naive, or classical, decomposition method in a function called `seasonal_decompose()`.
 It requires that we specify whether the model is `additive` or `multiplicative`.

-`Additive`: We can crete a time series comprised fo linearly increasing trend from 1 to 99 and some random noise and decompose it as an additive model.

-`Multiplicative`: We can contrive a quadratic time series as a square of the time step from 1 to 99, and then decompose it assuming a multiplicative model.

 ```python
 from statsmodels.tsa.seasonal import seasonal_decompose